datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 Like Paichang releasing Old Paichang from the body of a fox, Enlightenment doesn't happen suddenly now, it happens for all past simultaneously.

 Closing, for now.

+# Appendix

+## Sayings and doings of Pai-chang

+[Sayings and doings of Pai-chang](https://archive.org/details/sayingsofparamha00yogarich/), Huaihai (720-814), trans.
+Thomas Cleary, 1978

+> _To say that sentient beings have enlightened nature is to slander the enlightened ones, their teachings and communities; to say that sentient beings have no enlightened nature is also to slander the enlightened ones, their teachings and communities._

+> _If a Buddha would not speak, then sentient beings would have no hope of liberation; if he would speak, then sentient beings would follow his words to produce interpretations - the benefits would be few and the disadvantages would be many.
+Therefore Buddha said, “I would rather not explain the truth, but enter extinction right away.”
+But afterwards he thought back upon all the Buddhas of the past, who had all taught the doctrines of three vehicles.
+Thereafter he made temporary use of verses to explain, and provisionally established names and terms.
+It is basically not Buddha, but to them he said, “This is Buddha;” it is originally not enlightenment, but he said to them, “this is enlightenment, peace, liberation,” and so forth - he knew they couldn’t bear up a hundred hundredweight burden, so for the time being he taught them the incomplete teaching._
+> _And he realized the spread of good ways, which was still better than evil ways - but when the limits of good results are fulfilled, then bad consequences arrive.
+Once you have “Buddha” then there are “sentient beings” there; once you have “nirvana,” then there is “birth and death” there.
+Once you have light, then there is darkness there.
+And as long as cause and effect with attachment are revolving over and over, there is nothing that does not incur a result._
+> _If you want to avoid experiencing this reversal, just cut off dualism; then measurements cannot govern you.
+You are neither Buddha nor sentient being, not near, not far, not high, not low, not equal, not even, not going, not coming; just do not cling to written letters which obstruct it, and neither side (of any split) can hold you.
+You will avoid either form of pain or pleasure, and avoid the opposition of light and dark.
+The true principle is that even reality is not really real, and even falsehood is not false.
+It is not something calculable; like empty space, it cannot be cultivated.
+If there occurs any intellectual fabrication in the mind, then it is governed by measurement._